 The auto-attendant feature is an auto-receptionist that uses an interactive voice response (IVR) system which allows callers to select routing options using the dial pad.

 For example, when someone calls the auto-attendant line, they may hear a prompt as such: press 1 for sales, press 2 for marketing, press 3 for manufacturing (this may also work with employee names, press 1 for George, press 2 for Jane, etc)

 Additional items to note about Auto Attendant:

-- Does not have outbound calling or texting capabilities
+- Does not have outbound or inbound calling/texting capabilities

 - Considered an additional line (at $14.49/month)